MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/metadata-search.md

 ## To use Syntex content query

    > [!NOTE]
-> A new feature has been added to content query that gives you query results from all the columns in a document library.
-However, depending on when the library was last crawled, the results might not include all results.
+   > A new capability has been added to content query that lets you get query results from all the columns in your document library.
+However, depending on when the library was last crawled, the results might not be complete.
 To ensure you get all results, you might want to [manually request a reindexing of your document library](https://learn.microsoft.com/sharepoint/crawl-site-content).

 1. From a SharePoint document library, in the **Search this library** box, select the content query icon (![Screenshot of the metadata search icon.](../media/content-understanding/metadata-search-icon.png)).